Privacy Policy

 2.1 Terms

-Processing includes any handling of personal data, regardless of the means and methods used, such as querying, matching, adapting, archiving, retaining, extracting, disclosing, acquiring, recording, collecting, deleting, revealing, organizing, storing, modifying, distributing, linking, destroying, and using personal data.
+Processing: Any handling of personal data, regardless of the methods and procedures used, such as querying, comparing, adjusting, archiving, storing, reading, disclosing, acquiring, collecting, deleting, exposing, ordering, organizing, saving, changing, distributing, linking, destroying, and using personal data.

-The European Economic Area (EEA) includes the Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.
-The General Data Protection Regulation (GDPR) refers to the processing of personal data as the processing of personal data.
+European Economic Area (EEA): Member states of the European Union (EU), as well as the Principality of Liechtenstein, Iceland, and Norway.

 2.2 Legal Bases